odan/odan.github.io/_posts/2017-10-11-a-new-concept-for-a-json-rpc-service.md

 ### Introduction

-Currently the API development is in a dead end.
+Currently, the API development is in a dead end.
 The strongly typed SOAP protocol was too "Java enterprise architect" like.
 REST tried to replace SOAP by saying "Do what you want, just use HTTP verbs, URIs and the HTTP payload".
 But sorry, this was a mess, because REST (and RESTful) is just a "Architectural Style" and was never intended to be standardized.
-REST with his "autodicovery" feature failed, because nobody was able to write an real universal "AI" REST client.
-As a developer you still have to write and maintain the API documention with Swagger (API Framework) or other tools.
+REST with his "autodiscovery" feature failed, because nobody was able to write a real universal "AI" REST client.
+As a developer you still have to write and maintain the API documentation with Swagger (API Framework) or other tools.
 REST has no strongly typed validation like SOAP has, and that's what we need for a serious business / enterprise API.

 How can we solve this problem?